 Up to ten percent of Bond Measure funds will be retained by Metro for the Regional Site Acquisition Program.
-Metro will create a Regional Site Acquisition Implementation Strategy outlining commitments and strategies for ensuring that regional site acquisitions are coordinated with Local Implementation Partners to support regional progress toward Unit Production Targets.
+Metro will create a Regional Site Acquisition Implementation Strategy outlining commitments and strategies for ensuring that regional site acquisitions and the expenditure of program funds are coordinated with Local Implementation Partners to support regional progress toward Unit Production Targets.
 The Regional Site Acquisition Implementation Strategy will be aligned with the Guiding Principles.